seba3c/fastapi_sandbox/README.md

 # FastAPI Sandbox

-A minimal FastAPI project for experimentation and learning, using [uv](https://docs.astral.sh/uv/) for dependency management.
+A FastAPI project for experimentation and learning, using [uv](https://docs.astral.sh/uv/) for dependency management.

+This is the FastAPI version of [sb-ecom](https://github.com/seba3c/sb-ecom) project.

 This project serves two purposes: